prithweedas/tcp-chat/README.md

 This is a simple TCP chat app that can either host a chat or connect to another chat server.

+> Install it globally using `npm i -g tcp-chat-server`

 ## Options

 |  command  |  default  |                                usage                                 |